gbenaa/gesture_vault_import_papers/Inbox/& 2025-08-14 A School for the Soul John Chrysostom on Mimēsis and the Force of Ritual Habit.md

 - <mark class="hltr-yellow">"schēma, a word John uses to refer simultaneously to one’s station in society and to the behaviors and physical objects that make that station visible to others”</mark> [Page 3](zotero://open-pdf/library/items/6WDW2US8?page=3&annotation=F7GKX8WG)
 - <mark class="hltr-yellow">"The late antique classroom was a performative space where students learned and practiced the accepted sets of scripts for the situations they would encounter during adulthood”</mark> [Page 5](zotero://open-pdf/library/items/6WDW2US8?page=5&annotation=YQ7ADNE9)
 - <mark class="hltr-yellow">"progymnasmata”</mark> [Page 5](zotero://open-pdf/library/items/6WDW2US8?page=5&annotation=62N9ZHLV)
-- <mark class="hltr-yellow">"Those who attended John’s sermons walked shoulder to shoulder with Jews, those devoted to the traditional gods, and Manichaeans, not to mention Christians with opposing doctrinal commitments”</mark> [Page 6](zotero://open-pdf/library/items/6WDW2US8?page=6&annotation=VNVC7989)  ^3bb135
+- <mark class="hltr-yellow">"Those who attended John’s sermons walked shoulder to shoulder with Jews, those devoted to the traditional gods, and Manichaeans [[Manichaeism]], not to mention Christians with opposing doctrinal commitments”</mark> [Page 6](zotero://open-pdf/library/items/6WDW2US8?page=6&annotation=VNVC7989)  ^3bb135

 > [!context]